HenryCodesGit/ninjanerd-scraper/README.md

 ## Description
 This is a scraping tool build with Typescript and Playwright in order to scrape the notes section off the NinjaNerd website.

 I wanted to learn Typescript and Playwright, so I did this small project to introduce myself.
-This is a refactor of my[previous scraping attempt](https://github.com/HenryCodesGit/ninja-nerd-downloader) I did that had the same goal, but the previous work did all the scraping through Chrome Devtools, and then downloaded the Google Drive links through the Google Drive API
+This is a refactor of my [previous scraping attempt](https://github.com/HenryCodesGit/ninja-nerd-downloader) I did that had the same goal, but the previous work did all the scraping through Chrome Devtools, and then downloaded the Google Drive links through the Google Drive API

 ## Installation
 1. Clone the repository into a local folder: